GamesByGrace/gradenope/README.md

 # gradenope
-hides grades on gradescope dashboard
+chromium extension that hides grades on the gradescope dashboard